Some of Japan’s best festivals take place in August — and lucky for us, they’re mostly free!

 Aomori Nebuta Festival

-This festival, which Aomori is most famous for, takes place in towns and cities across the Tsugaru Plain during the week of August 2 to August 7.
-The main procession of the festival consists of large internally lit floats depicting kabuki scenes that are wheeled around wildly from side to side.
+The Nebuta Festival, which Aomori is most famous for, takes place in towns and cities across the Tsugaru Plain during the week of August 2 to August 7.
+The main procession of the festival consists of large internally-lit floats depicting Kabuki scenes, which are wheeled around wildly from side to side.

 Akita Kanto Festival